-E Summary of Internal Audit work - Evidence Ref Recommendation Action Progress made to date Updated Deadline obtained and seen Committee) need to show greater rigor in challenging underlying assumptions before approving the budget including understanding the track record of savings delivery. that the Scrutiny & Overview Committee has the time to digest and review the budget proposals and underlying assumptions and for Cabinet to respond fully to any challenge or comments and for Cabinet to be able to consider changing its proposals. happen at an earlier date and more opportunities are offered to members to offer input into the budget and review its management.
-These actions include finalisation of Council meetings forward plan up until April 2022 with dates marked for policy discussions and monthly financial performance updates at Cabinet.
-Additionally, budget developments meetings will begin in Spring 2021 as opposed to Autumn meaning savings will be identified and shared with members earlier in year. performance updates at Cabinet as well as dates for budget review and approval in January and February 2022.
-As noted in LBC Rec.
-3 (ii) below, the 'Member Learning and Development Needs 2021-22' includes: 1) 'Series of Finance Training' of which Treasury Management was delivered in March 2021, with sessions on 'Financial management / Budget setting', 'Financial Strategy and Monitoring', Commercial Investment', Council's funding sources / reserves', 'Transformation funding' and 'Commissioning and Procurement being planned.
-2) 'Education Funding and Budgets' which was 'Delivered to CYP Scrutiny and members of both Cons and Lab Groups' in January 2021.
-3) Adult Social Care Budget' which was a 'Briefing held for members of the Health and Social Care Sub-Committee' in June 2021.
+Е Summary of Internal Audit work - Evidence Ref Recommendation Action Progress made to date Updated Deadline obtained and seen and for Cabinet to be able to consider changing its proposals. until April 2022 with dates marked for policy discussions and monthly financial performance updates at Cabinet.
+Additionally, budget developments meetings will begin in Spring 2021 as opposed to Autumn meaning savings will be identified and shared with members earlier in year.
+Series of Finance Training' of which Treasury Management was delivered in March 2021, with sessions on 'Financial management / Budget setting', 'Financial Strategy and Monitoring', Commercial Investment', Council's funding sources / reserves', 'Transformation funding' and 'Commissioning and Procurement being planned.
+'Education Funding and Budgets' which was 'Delivered to CYP Scrutiny and members of both Cons and Lab Groups' in January 2021.
+Adult Social Care Budget' which was a 'Briefing held for members of the Health and Social Care Sub-Committee' in June 2021.
 The MTFS update report to the Cabinet meeting on 12 July 2021 detailed that, 'Further detailed work around Budget Development is ongoing within the Council and it is too early at this stage to reflect any specific details as such plans have not been fully validated.'
 It was also confirmed that a 'Budget Development Group' had been set up, with updates on the work of the Group being provided to the ELT meetings held on 4 and 10 August 2021.
-11(i) The s151 officer needs to revisit the Growth Zone assumptions following the i) The Council have commissioned PwC to undertake a strategic PwC report to cabinet made recommendations on future COMPLETE It was confirmed that the PWC report was produced and was reported to the Cabinet meeting held on 25 November 2020, which included a
+11(i) The s151 officer needs to revisit the Growth Zone assumptions following the pandemic and make recommendations to Cabinet and Council for the continued investment in the scheme. i) The Council have commissioned PwC to undertake a strategic review of the Growth Zone with completion expected November 2020.
+The report with recommendations on a way forward will be discussed with Cabinet and agreed by Members.
+PwC report to cabinet made recommendations on future of GZ.
+These are now being implemented.
+COMPLETE It was confirmed that the PWC report was produced and was reported to the Cabinet meeting held on 25 November 2020, which included a review of the Growth Zone.
+This report detailed that, 'Given the current economic uncertainty, the steps the Council have taken to review and revise down the ambitious investment plan for Growth Zone are sensible' and that, 'Any subsequent increase in planned investment should be supported by a business case and taken through